 What do we track?

-The Reading Is Cool program asks students, with the help of teachers and parents, to record the number of pages they read each month on their printable Student Reading Log or electronic Student Reading Log.
-Students can either log the entire number of pages when they have completed a book or, for longer books, they can log each time they read a part of the book.
+The Reading is Cool program asks students, with the help of teachers and parents, to record the number of minutes they read each month on their Printable Student Reading Log or Electronic Student Reading Log.
+Students can either log the entire number of minutes they spent reading after completing a book, or they can log each time they read part of a book.
 Please have your students record in whatever method works for your class.

 What is the tracking schedule?

 Students should begin tracking their reading on October 1st.
-At the end of each month, students and teachers should total their pages and teachers will report the class total through the submission portal above.
+At the end of each month, students and teachers should total their minutes read and teachers will report the class total through the submission portal above.

 To be considered for S.J.
 Sharkies Top Classrooms of the Month visits, the following deadlines apply: